Terms of reference—RIFA Eradication Program Steering Committee

 - reporting on the progress of the program

 In fulfilling its responsibilities, the Steering Committee will seek expert advice from third parties as required.
-The Steering Committee has established a National Exotic Invasive Ant Scientific Advisory Group to provide specialist scientific advice and a Risk Management Sub-Committee to provide advice on the program risks and mitigation strategies.
+The Steering Committee has established a National Exotic Invasive Ant Scientific Advisory Group to provide specialist scientific advice, a Risk Management Sub-Committee to provide advice on the program risks and mitigation strategies and a Sub-Committee to oversee implementation of the recommendations of the biennial independent efficiency and effectiveness review.
+Working Groups may be established on an as needs basis.

 The Steering Committee will:

-- receive weekly snapshot progress reports provided by the program
+- receive weekly updates and monthly reports (by exception) provided by the program

-- receive and approve quarterly performance reports provided by the program
+- approve quarterly and annual performance reports provided by the Program

-- provide updates on program progress and performance to each meeting of the National Biosecurity Committee (NBC)
+- provide updates on Program progress and performance to each meeting of the NBC

-- approve annual progress and performance reports and provide to AGSOC and AGMIN.
+- provide annual performance reports to NBC, AGSOC and Agriculture Ministers.

 The Steering Committee has been established for a period of ten years until 30 June 2027.
-Any decision to extend the committee beyond this time will be the responsibility of the Agricultural Ministers’ Forum (AGMIN).
+Any decision to extend the committee beyond this time will be the responsibility of the Agricultural Ministers.

 The terms of reference will be reviewed every 12 months.

-The Steering Committee will also conduct an evaluation of its own operations annually to consider its effectiveness in supporting delivery of the RIFA eradication program.
+The Steering Committee will also conduct an annual evaluation of its own operations to consider its effectiveness in supporting delivery of the eradication program.

 The Steering Committee will be chaired by an Independent Chair.
 The membership comprises senior officials from the Australian, state and territory governments.
 The NBC will nominate the Independent Chair.